Impastor

 Impastor is an American sitcom created by Christopher Vane.
 The series stars Michael Rosenbaum, who also serves as executive producer alongside Vane, Eric Tannenbaum and Kim Tannenbaum.
 Impastor premiered on July 15, 2015, on TV Land.
 The series was renewed for a second season which began airing on September 28, 2016.

 On December 13, 2016, TV Land canceled the series after two seasons.

 Plot

-Impastor follows Buddy Dobbs (Michael Rosenbaum), a fugitive and hard-core gambling addict who, in order to hide from a pair of loan sharks, ends up stealing the identity of a recently deceased gay Lutheran pastor who was relocating to Ladner, a small-town community outside of Portland, Oregon.
-He hopes to keep up the ruse long enough to make the money necessary to flee Ladner, but he is inspired to stay after helping a mother and rebellious son as well as seeing how the townspeople get along peacefully.
-Over the series, Buddy tries to keep his true life from converging with his false life as various people from his past, plus two detectives who think he killed the pastor, come to town.
+Impastor follows Buddy Dobbs (Michael Rosenbaum), a slacker and gambling addict who, to hide from a pair of loan sharks, ends up stealing the identity of a recently deceased gay Lutheran pastor who was relocating to Ladner, a small-town community outside of Portland, Oregon.
+He hopes to keep up the ruse long enough to make the money necessary to flee Ladner, but he is inspired to stay after helping a mother and a rebellious son as well as seeing how the townspeople get along peacefully.
+While trying to decide between both lives, he struggles to keep his past a secret.